 The poll measures the industry.
 Your content is specific.
 Different question.

-Knowing that most teams operate below 10% original research does not tell you which of your published posts carry the highest convergence risk or which claims are borrowed from the same sources your competitors cite.
-Scan your published content to get that answer.
-The Content Health Scanner extracts claims from any URL, classifies each as Original, Sourced, or Unattributed, and produces your Originality Score.
-The same metric that separated GitHub at 91% from OpenAI at 12%.
-The diagnosis takes less than a minute.
+Knowing the industry runs low on original research does not tell you which of your own posts carry the highest convergence risk, or which claims you share with the competitors ranking beside you.
+Scan your published content for that.
+The Content Health Scanner extracts claims from any URL, classifies each as Original, Sourced, or Unattributed, and returns your Originality Score, the same metric behind every domain in the study above.
+The diagnosis takes under a minute.

 The scanner measures the structural problem.
 Knowing the gap is the prerequisite for closing it.